longturn/freeciv21/docs/Playing/faq.rst

 * :strong:`Many AI players`: Again, having more players does not necessary mean a more challenging or enjoyable game.

-* :strong:`City Governor (CMA)`: This is a really useful game interface side agent which helps you to organize our citizens.
+* :strong:`City Governor (CMA)`: This is a really useful agent which helps you to organize your citizens.
   However, it consumes many CPU cycles.
 For more information on the CMA, refer to :doc:`/Playing/cma`.

 * :strong:`Maps and compression`: Creating map images and/or the compression of saved games for each turn will slow down new turns.
 Consider using no compression.